ironicbadger/terraform-ignition/README.md

 * Run `make infra` to create the RHCOS VM
 * Run `make destroy` to destroy the RHCOS VM

 > For full details on using `yamldecode` to read in configuration review the follow [blog post](https://blog.ktz.me/store-terraform-secrets-in-yaml-files-with-yamldecode/).
+See `vsphere.yaml.example` for example syntax of this method.

 ## Notes